MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

 - Package :filelink:`pkg/rbcs` (see :ref:`sub_phys_pkg_rbcs`):
   The default MITgcm code library permits relaxation boundary conditions only at the ocean surface;
   in the setup here, we relax temperature over the full-depth :math:`xz` plane along our domain's northern border.
 By including the :filelink:`pkg/rbcs` code library in our model build, we can relax selected fields (tracers or horizontal velocities) in any 3-D location.

 - Package :filelink:`pkg/gmredi` (see :ref:`sub_phys_pkg_gmredi`):
   This implements the Gent and McWilliams parameterization (as first described in Gent and McWilliams 1990 :cite:`gen-mcw:90`) of geostrophic eddies.
 This mixes along sloping neutral surfaces (here, just :math:`T` surfaces).
   It is used instead of large prescribed diffusivities aligned in the horizontal plane (parameter :varlink:`diffKh`).
   In :numref:`reentrant_channel_solution` we will illustrate the marked improvement in the solution resulting from the use of this parameterization.

 We also include two packages which augment MITgcm's diagnostic capabilities.

 - Package :filelink:`pkg/diagnostics`:
   This selects which fields to output, and at what frequencies.
 This was introduced in tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>`.

 - Package :filelink:`pkg/layers`:
   This calculates the thickness and transport of layers of specified density (or temperature, or salinity;
   here, temperature and density are aligned because of our simple equation of state).
-  Further explanation of :filelink:`pkg/layers` parameter options and output is given in :ref:`below <tut_SO_layers>`.
+  Further explanation of :filelink:`pkg/layers` parameter options and output is given :ref:`below <tut_SO_layers>`.

 File :filelink:`code/SIZE.h <verification/tutorial_reentrant_channel/code/SIZE.h>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^